 - 1 large egg + 1 egg white

-- ¼ tsp vanilla extract
+- ¼ teaspoon vanilla extract sub almond extract

-- 3 tbsp coconut flour
+- 3 tablespoon coconut flour

-- ¼ tsp baking powder
+- ¼ teaspoon baking powder